sebanc/brunch/BUILDING.md

 ```
 sudo bash build.sh < path to the ChromeOS recovery image >
 ```
 4. Verify that everything worked well.
-You should have an "out" directory containing 2 tar.gz files:
+You should have an "out" directory containing the brunch_< version >_<date>.tar.gz archive.
-- brunch_< version >.tar.gz which contains the brunch package.
-- sources_< version >.tar.gz which contains the sources that were used for building binaries inside the chroot (only for backup/history purpose).